 How to get to Haarlem from Amsterdam

 Haarlem is located only twenty minutes by train from Amsterdam.
-Trains are departing every fifteen minutes and are usually going from platforms 1 and 2 at the Amsterdam Centraal Station.
+Trains are departing every ten minutes and are usually going from platforms 1 and 2 at the Amsterdam Centraal Station.
 You can check their website for the time schedule.
 A good thing would be to buy a day return ticket and just check in and check out with it when entering the train stations.

 Some interesting facts about Haarlem